datacamp/community-courses-kaggle-python-tutorial-on-machine-learning/chapter2.md

 While feature engineering is a discipline in itself, too broad to be covered here in detail, you will have a look at a simple example by creating your own new predictive attribute: `family_size`.

-A valid assumption is that larger families need more time to get together on a sinking ship, and hence have less chance of surviving.
+A valid assumption is that larger families need more time to get together on a sinking ship, and hence have lower probability of surviving.
 Family size is determined by the variables `SibSp` and `Parch`, which indicate the number of family members a certain passenger is traveling with.
 So when doing feature engineering, you add a new variable `family_size`, which is the sum of `SibSp` and `Parch` plus one (the observation itself), to the test and train set.

 *** =instructions
 - Create a new train set `train_two` that differs from `train` only by having an extra column with your feature engineered variable `family_size`.
-- Create a new decision tree.
-Add your feature engineered variable `family_size` in addition to `Pclass`, `Sex`, `Age`, `Fare`, `SibSp` and `Parch`.
-Save your new model as `my_tree_three`.
+-  Add your feature engineered variable `family_size` in addition to `Pclass`, `Sex`, `Age`, `Fare`, `SibSp` and `Parch` to `features_three`.
+- Create a new decision tree as `my_tree_three` and fit the decision tree with your new feature set `features_three`.
+Then check out the score of the decision tree.

 *** =hint

-Don't forget to add `1` when adding the column with the new feature.
+- Don't forget to add `1` when adding the column with the new feature
+- Add your newly defined feature to be included in `features_three`
+- Remember how you fit the decision tree model in the last exercise

 *** =pre_exercise_code
 ```{python}